wilfried01/TSM-CloudSys_k3s-labs/README.md

 Kind will create a cluster by deploying a docker container for each node in the cluster.
 Each container will have a kubernetes runtime, and kind will setup the required networking to make the cluster work.

-At this point, you should be able visualize your cluster by running:
+At this point, you should be able visualise your cluster by running:

 ```bash
 docker ps